 Partial Hospitalization and Intensive Outpatient Programs (IOP)

 Partial hospitalization programs (PHP) and intensive outpatient (IOP) programs involve living at home while commuting to services.
-These programs typically involve 20 to 30 hours of services per week.
+These programs typically involve 20 to 30 hours of services per week for PHP and 9 to 19 hours for IOP.

 PHP and IOP programs have comparable outcomes to inpatient rehab at a lower cost.
 They are also suited for those who have a home environment supportive of recovery or who need to work or attend school while in treatment.